-CenterPointe Hospital is pleased to announce plans to open an adolescent residential treatment program for substance use at our main campus in St. Charles, MO in Mid-August 2021.
+CenterPointe is pleased to announce the opening of our adolescent residential treatment program for substance use/dual disorders at our main campus in St. Charles, Missouri on September 27, 2021!

 There is no single reason why teenagers use drugs or alcohol.
 The reasons for teenage drug-use are as complex as teenagers themselves.
 But there are some core issues and influences behind the behavior of teenage drug and alcohol use.

 - When teens are unhappy and can’t find a healthy outlet for their frustration or a trusted confidant, they may turn to chemicals for solace.